georgesshong/nanobioagent/README.md

 ### 🧪 Implications and Benefits
-NBA demonstrates support for the thesis in [SLMs are the Future of Agentic AI](https://arxiv.org/pdf/2506.02153):
+NBA demonstrates support for the thesis in the paper [SLMs are the Future of Agentic AI](https://arxiv.org/pdf/2506.02153): (see paper for details on 3V's below)

 #### **V1 - Sufficient Capability** 🎯
 SLMs (7-10B parameters) achieve **85-97% accuracy** on GeneTuring genomics tasks, proving specialized reasoning doesn't require massive models when properly orchestrated within an agentic framework.